Smintheus98/nvim-config/README.md

 ```
 ln -s /path/to/mydotfiles/nvim/init.vim /$HOME/.vimrc
 ```
-Do not forget to link nvim directory under `$HOME/.config` or edit the file `init.vim` so that the called paths exist.
+Do not forget to link nvim directory under `$HOME/.config` or edit the file `init.vim` so that the other files can be found.